100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The overlapping red and yellow circles were introduced in 1968.
 In 2016, Pentagram simplified the design by removing the central “teeth” and moving the wordmark below, a sign of confidence in the symbol’s recognition.

 - My Take: The beauty of this logo is its simplicity and the use of primary colours.
 The overlapping section creates an orange, suggesting a connection and partnership.
-It’s a globally understood symbol that needs no words.
+It’s a universally recognised symbol that requires no explanation.

 31. Gucci